sudheerganisetti/md_tools/README.md

 2) 002_compute_glass_density 			: computes the density of a glass

-3) 003_CMAS_glass_structural_properties		: computes the structural properties of a CMAS glass
+3) 003_CMAS_glass_structural_properties		: computes the structural properties of CMAS glass

+4) 004_NAPS_glass_structural_properties		: computes the structural properties of NAPS glass

 NOTE: IMD input or output file formats will not work for all the programs, however, this can be solved in near future.